jakemmarsh/react-tour-guide/README.md

 {
-  "text": "The helpful tip or information the user should read at this step.", "element": "A jQuery selector for the element which the step relates to.", "position": "Where to position the indicator in relation to the element."
+  "text": "The helpful tip or information the user should read at this step.", "element": "A jQuery selector for the element which the step relates to.", "position": "Where to position the indicator in relation to the element.", "closeButtonText": "An optional string to be used as the text for the tooltip close button."
 }
 ```